samuelx89/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that print the absolute path name of the current working directory
+to change the working directory to user home directory